cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-02-19-part2_globi_exploration.md

 tags: Tutorials
 ---

+What do birds Prey on?
+What are the main parasites that host on humans?
+You can answer all these questions and more wiht the [Global Biotic Interactions (GloBI) database](https://www.globalbioticinteractions.org/).

-To explore using the GloBI database a bit further then [last time](http://curiositydata.org/part1_globi_access/), I decided to create some Python functions that make it easier for users to explore their favorite organism interactions.
+To explore the GloBI database a bit further then [last time](http://curiositydata.org/part1_globi_access/), I decided to create some Python functions that make it easier for users to explore their favorite organism interactions.
 This post will be very useful if you are interested in exploring GloBI data efficiently using a Python [Jupyter Notebook](https://jupyter.org/) enviroment.
 I created useful functions that allow both visualizing how organisms interact with each other and by creating URL links to information on (species and groups of species) through Wikipedia directly in the Jupyter notebook.

 One of the most efficient ways to view information like this is to use [Network Graphs](https://en.wikipedia.org/wiki/Graph_theory).
 Network graphs use information from both the link and node data sets to generate a graphical depiction of the network [1](http://support.sas.com/documentation/cdl/en/grnvwug/62918/HTML/default/viewer.htm#p0q343kxjyj36jn1e2z6lulkda3j.htm).
 Directed Network graphs give even more information by helping show how your data links direct different nodes.
 For GloBI data, the link is the interactions type, like "eats", while the node is the species or organism you are interested in.
 This directed network graphs allow you to efficiently ask questions like "What are the top taxa that birds prey on?"